-The data on wages by sex and by classification of occupations (Tables 9-10., 9-106., and 9-107.) were obtained by merging of data from the Information System on Average Earnings (ISAE) of the Ministry of Labour and Social Affairs; which covers the wage sphere by sample surveys, and from administrative data source of the Information System on Salaries (ISS) of the Ministry of Finance, which covers exhaustively the salary sphere.
-The average wage of the employee is calculated from the paid working hours of the employee (unpaid absence, illness, etc. are not included) and therefore is not identical with the average wage from the business surveys of the CZSO, which is calculated from the registered number of employees (headcount) (Tables 9-8. and 9-9. or Tables 9-103. to 9-105.).
+The data on wages by sex and by classification of occupations (Tables 9-10., 9-106., and 9-107.) were obtained from the wage structure statistics of employees sources of which are the Information System on Average Earnings (ISAE) of the Ministry of Labour and Social Affairs and the Information System on Salaries (ISS) of the Ministry of Finance.
+Data on wages are calculated by different methodology and are incomparable to results of a common statistical survey (Tables 9-8. and 9-9. or Tables 9-103. to 9-105.).
+They relate to the sample of employees with the number of paid hours of 1 700 and more, which roughly corresponds to full-time employees who worked in the reporting unit for the most of the year and were not long-term ill, for instance.

 Since 2011 the Structural Earnings Survey has cover the whole employee population of the Czech Republic because newly employees of businesses with less than 10 employees and also employees of non-profit organizations and employees of the self-employed have been included (Tables 9-10., 9-106., and 9-107.).
-This change means the statistical data are more representative and also data for 2011 are not comparable to the previous years.
+This change means the statistical data are more representative.
+Results for previous years were not grossed up to the whole national economy, namely did not cover businesses with less than 10 employees, and therefore data in the time series are not comparable in full.
 The breakdown by occupation has been processed according to the national version of the International Standard Classification of Occupations (CZ-ISCO), effective since 1 January 2011.

 The median wage is the value of the employee's wage in the middle of the wage distribution.
-This means that one half of wage values is below the median wage, while the other half is above it.
+This means that one half of wagess lies below the median wage, while the other half is above it.

-The data on the number and structure of unemployed job applicants kept in the labour office register and on the vacancies kept in the labour office register are taken from the Information System of the Ministry of Labour and Social Affairs.
+The data on the number and structure of unemployed job applicants kept in the labour office register and on the job vacancies kept in the labour office register are taken from the Information System of the Ministry of Labour and Social Affairs.